top of page

 In front of the Hall, there are lots of small statues and the city's Cenotaph but these seem to disappear into the surroundings, such is the size and scale of the Hall itself.

-Walking past the Hall, across the road, and through the more modern environment of the bus station, you will arrive on Victoria Street and you will then see the ornate and very striking entrance to the Dixie Dean Hotel.
+Walking past the Hall and the tower, across the road, and through the more modern environment of the bus station, you will arrive on Victoria Street and you will then see the ornate and very striking entrance to the Dixie Dean Hotel.

-For those not familiar with the name, read more about him by clicking HERE - an amazing footballer who has an incredible record for Everton and England.
+For those not familiar with the name, read more about him - an amazing footballer who has an incredible record for Everton and England.

 As you walk along Victoria Street there are a few other streets that crisscross at various points, all with different buildings to catch your eye, but I particularly loved the curved front of the Midlands Goods building on Crosshall Street.